If you regularly travel with a dog in your vehicle, it’s worth knowing a few key things.

 Hot weather

 When your dog is in the boot it can be hard to see if they are sitting in full sunlight and getting too hot.
-To help prevent this happening you can put sun shades on the windows to help protect your dog.
+To prevent this, you can put sun shades on the windows to help protect your dog.